Preparing for a Mammogram

 I have heard about 3D mammograms, what is that all about?

-Firelands Regional Medical Center offers the latest advancement in digital breast imaging; breast tomosynthesis, better known as 3D mammography, in Huron, Norwalk, Fremont, and Sandusky.
+Firelands Regional Medical Center offers the latest advancement in digital breast imaging; breast tomosynthesis, better known as 3D mammography.

-3D mammography is a revolutionary new screening and diagnostic breast imaging tool to improve the early detection of breast cancer.
+3D mammography is a revolutionary screening and diagnostic breast imaging tool to improve the early detection of breast cancer.
 This procedure complements standard 2D mammography and is performed simultaneously, using the same positions and compression.
-3D mammography captures multiple slices of the breast to produce a clear, 3 dimensional reconstruction of the breast, allowing radiologists to review the beast tissue one layer at a time.
+3D mammography captures multiple slices of the breast to produce a clear, 3-dimensional reconstruction of the breast, allowing radiologists to review the breast tissue one layer at a time.

 What are the benefits of a 3D exam?